How will the petrol and diesel ban work?

-All sales of new petrol and diesel cars will cease in the UK by 2040, under plans to tackle air pollution.
+All new cars in the UK will be "effectively zero emission" by 2040, under plans to tackle air pollution.

 But with electric cars currently accounting for less than 1% of new sales, the switch will mean seismic changes, and gives rise to a host of pressing questions.